Skip to Main Content

-Lynda provides training videos on business, software, technology, and creative skills.
+LinkedIn Learning provides training videos on business, software, technology, and creative skills.
 ITS provides access for all member of the UST community.
+Was previously Lynda.com.

 Lumiere is a database sponsored by the University of California, Berkeley.
 It contains more than 20,000 clips drawn from 5,616 films in 62 languages.
 There faculty can use clips that have already been created or create their own.
 Also, entire films are available.
 The clips/films can be requested only from films St. Thomas and Berkeley both currently own.
 Detailed instructions on how to use Lumiere can be found on this LibGuide.

 To access Lumiere, click in the link, select “Apply for an Account.”
 Under “User institution” be sure to select University of St. Thomas (MN) and include your department and role.
 For more information, contact Cindy Badilla-Meléndez